Brazil's record-setting COVID-19 deaths, cases lead world surge

 Mexico was the first Latin American nation to begin administering vaccinations, but the rate is low at 4.5% for at least one dose.

-The nonessential travel ban among Mexico, Canada and the U.S. has been extended to April 21.
+The nonessential travel ban among Mexico, Canada and the United States has been extended to April 21.
 It began one year ago in March.

 But the nation's top health official is warning about tough times.